wasanafernandomindclinic/wasanafernandomindclinic.github.io/_posts/2025-06-18-introtoaddiction.md

 The American Society of Addiction Medicine (2019) further defines addiction as a chronic medical disease that results from the interaction of brain circuits, genetics, environment, and individual life experiences.
 This comprehensive model moves beyond outdated views of addiction as a moral failing and acknowledges it as a multifactorial disorder requiring biopsychosocial care.
 Neuroimaging studies back this idea by showing that people with addiction have important changes in how their brains work, particularly in parts that deal with controlling impulses, feeling rewards, and forming habits (Goldstein & Volkow, 2011).
 These changes help explain why individuals with addiction struggle to control their behaviour, even when they are aware of its harmful consequences.

-**Core Features and Key Discrepancies of Addictions**

-Three key characteristics, known as the 3Cs, serve to observe the core manifestations of addiction.
+**2. CORE FEATURES OF ADDICTION (4Cs)**

+Addiction is commonly identified through four core behavioural characteristics, often referred to as the "4Cs."
+These include:

+i.
+Compulsion - a persistent urge to engage in specific behaviour.<br>
-1. Craving for the substance or behaviour
+ii.
+Craving - an intense desire or preoccupation with the substance or activity.<br>
-2. Loss of control over its use
+iii.
+Loss of control - the inability to limit or cease the behaviour despite the intention to do so. <br>
-3. Continued involvement despite negative outcomes (Harm Reduction Center, 2020; NeuroLaunch Editorial Team, 2024; APA, 2013)
+iv.
+Continued use despite negative consequences, such as physical, psychological, or social harm (Rose, 2023; Harm Reduction Center, 2020; NeuroLaunch Editorial Team, 2024; APA, 2013).

-These features underline the compulsive and often destructive nature of addiction and reinforce its classification as a medical condition.
-Recognizing these traits helps differentiate addiction from habitual use or recreational experimentation, allowing for more accurate clinical assessment and intervention.
+These features show that addiction is long-lasting, hard to control, and often harmful, which is why it is seen as both a medical and psychological condition.
+Recognizing these signs helps tell the difference between true addiction and casual or occasional use, leading to better diagnosis and treatment.

-In understanding addiction, it is also essential to distinguish between related terms such as use, misuse, and abuse:
+**3. CONCEPTUAL CLARIFICATION: Substance Use, Misuse, and Abuse** It is also important to understand related terms like substance use, misuse, and abuse to better explain the range of behaviours linked to addiction:

 1. Use refers to the consumption of substances in a socially accepted or non-problematic manner, often for recreational or medicinal purposes.
 2. Misuse denotes excessive or inappropriate use that may result in legal, medical, or social problems.